cnorick/nathanorick.com/_posts/how-i-built-my-halloween-candy-machine/2022-10-30-how-i-built-my-halloween-candy-machine.md

 ## Motors / Microswitches
 The hard thing about stepper motors is you have no way of knowing what position they are in at any given time.
 You _can_ control how far they spin and try keep track of their current position that way.
-BUT, if something ever momentarily blocks them from spinning, your recorded position will get off.
+BUT, if something ever momentarily blocks them from spinning, your recorded position in the software will be wrong.

 To fix this, I redesigned my fan to have little bumps on the shaft.
 Then, I mounted a microswitch under the fan with the actuator touching the shaft.
-So now, when the fan spins, the bumps on the fan's shaft activate the microswitch, telling the Raspberry PI whether or not one of the blades is blocking the pipe.
+So now, when the fan spins, the bumps on the fan's shaft activate the microswitch, telling the Raspberry PI whether or not one of the blades is blocking the candy from sliding out of the pipe.
 {% include picture.html relative_path="microswitch.gif" alt="Gif of fan running and activating the microswitch mounted under it" %}

 ## Hardware Circuit
 I'm certainly not a expert at circuit design, so don't judge my work.
-This project was complicated enough that I drew up a simple diagram before I soldered everything together on a perfboard, just so I wouldn't lose track of where everything connected.
+This project was complicated enough that I drew up a simple diagram before I soldered everything together on a perfboard, just so I wouldn't lose track of where everything was supposed to connect.
 {% include picture.html relative_path="circuit-diagram.jpg" alt="A circuit diagram including the button, the motors, and the rpi" %}
 <br/>
 {% include picture.html relative_path="hand-drawn-circuit.jpg" alt="A hand-drawn circuit diagram to help lay the circuit out on the perfboard" %}